justinmklam/personal-blog/content/posts/2025/06/levain-monitor-v2/index.md

 ---
-title: "Killing the Joy in my Passion Project: A Sourdough Story"
+title: "Killing the Passion in my Project: A Sourdough Story"
 date: 2025-06-02T23:24:29-07:00
 tagline: It was supposed to be in my wheelhouse, so why did I get burnt out?
 image: rev2-pcb.jpg